(59) Confusing right from left (feet) and right from wrong, so slapping the sides. Liberty from hegemony... on the 4th of July.

 ... ... ...

-And on the afternoon of June 16th 2006 I, out of curiousity, put this stark phrasing into the Google search engine - James Plasketts Coincidence diary.
+And on the afternoon of June 16th 2006 I, out of curiousity, put the stark phrasing into the Google search engine of - James Plasketts Coincidence diary.

-I found that I got back, as the first of only two hits, a hit on a car boot sale at Hemswell!!
+I found that I got back - as the first of only two hits - a hit on a car boot sale held at Hemswell!!